-56. Taking into account the effect of the above and some other changes, the total non-Plan expenditure is now esmated at Rs.
-13,051 crores as against Rs.
-12,822 crores in the interim Budget.
+Taking into account the effect of the above and some other changes, the total non-Plan expenditure is now estimated at Rs.
+13,051 crore as against Rs.
+12,822 crore in the interim Budget.

-57. As regards receipts in the current year at existing levels of taxation Corporation tax is estimated to yield Rs.
-11 crores more than what was reflected in the interim Budget; this improvement is mainly based actual trends of collection in 1979-80 On the basis of latest available data on estimated levels of imports and production during the current year, Customs duties and Union Excise duties are also expected to Rs.
-40 crores and Rs.
-108 crores respectively more than anticipated in the interim Budget.
-However, these increases will be more or less offset by the recent decision of Government to withdraw customs and excise duties on tertilizers.
+As regards receipts in the current year, at existing levels of taxation, Corporation tax is estimated to yield Rs.
+11 crore more than what was reflected in the interim Budget; this improvement is mainly based on the actual trends of collection in 1979-80.
+On the basis of latest available data on estimated levels of imports and production during the current year, Customs duties and Union Excise duties are also expected to yield Rs.
+40 crore and Rs.
+108 crore respectively more than anticipated in the interim Budget.
+However, these increases will be more or less offset by the recent decision of Government to withdraw customs and excise duties on fertilizers.
 Taking into account States' share of taxes, net tax revenue at existing rates of taxation is estimated at Rs.
-8723 crores as against Rs.
-8725 crores in the interim Budget.
+8,723 crore as against Rs.
+8,725 crore in the Interim Budget.

-58. On the basis of the latest indications available, external assistance, net of repayments, in 1980-81 is estimated at Rs.
-1252 crores showing an increase of Rs.
-56 crores over the figures included in the interim Budget.
+On the basis of the latest indications available, external assistance, net of repayments, in 1980-81 is estimated at Rs.
+1,252 crore showing an increase of Rs.
+56 crore over the figures included in the interim Budget.
 In addition we expect to avail of a loan of Rs.
-540 crores from the Trust Fund of the International Monetary Fund in 1980-81 and the Budget assumes credit for this.
+540 crore from the Trust Fund of the International Monetary Fund in 1980-81 and the Budget assumes credit for this.

-59. There is a welcome increase in small savings collections.
-The estimate for 1980-81 is now placted at Rs.
-1100 crores as against Rs.
-1000 crores in the interim Budget.
+There is a welcome increase in small savings collections.
+The estimate for 1980-81 is now placed at Rs.
+1,100 crore as against Rs.
+1,000 in the interim Budget.
 Of the increase of Rs.
-100 crores Rs.
-65 crores will accrue to the States as their share.
+100 crore, Rs.
+65 crore will accrue to the States as their share.

-60. It has been decided that a part of the investible resources of Life Insurance Corporation, General Insurance Corporation, and Unit Trust of

-India should be lodged with Government in Special deposit accounts to augment resources for financing the Plan.
-Budget for 1980-81 takes a credit of Bs.
-100 crores on account of these deposits.
+It has been decided that a part of the investible resources of Life Insurance Corporation, General Insurance Corporation, and Unit Trust of India should be lodged with Government in special deposit accounts to augment resources for financing the Plan.
+Budget for 1980-81 takes a credit of Rs.
+100 crore on account of these deposits.

-61. When we are seeking to step up investment in public sector, it is necessary to adopt an innovative approach to the problem of mobilising resources for sustaining such invest-As Hon'ble Members know, private sector companies raise resources in the form of deposits from the Government feels that there is no reason why public sector competent professional panies with management should not do so. cordingly, we have decided to allow selected public sector units to raise public deposits on the same lines as the companies in the private sector.
-When this scheme makes headway dependence of these public sector enterprises on budgetary support will get But I have refrained from reduced. taking credit for any such relief at this stage.
+When we are seeking to step up investment in public sector it is necessary to adopt an innovative approach to the problem of mobilising resources for sustaining such investment.
+As hon'ble members know, private sector companies raise resources in the form of deposits from the public.
+Government feels that there is no reason why public sector companies with competent professional management should not do so.
+Accordingly, we have decided to allow selected public sector units to raise public deposits on the same lines as the companies in the private sector.
+When this scheme makes headway, dependence of these public sector enterprises on budgetary support will get reduced.
+But I have refrained from taking credit for any such relief at this stage.

-62. Taking into account other variations and also the effect of the changes in the fare and freight rates of Railways and of changes in Posts and Telegraphs tariff, to which I will lefer a little later, the total receipts in 1980-81 are estimated at Rs.
-19.827 crores as against Rs 18,980 crores in the interim Budget.
+Taking into account other variations and also the effect of the changes in the fare and freight rates of Railways and of changes in Posts and Telegraphs tariff, to which I will refer a little later, the total receipts in 1980-81 are estimated at Rs.
+19,827 crore as against Rs.
+18,980 crore in the Interim Budget.
 Total expenditure is estimated at Rs.
-21,467 crores. ficit at existing rates of taxes will thus be Rs.
-1640 crores.
+21,467 crore.
+The deficit at existing rates of taxes will, thus, be Rs.
+1,640 crore.